Pacific Southwest, Region 9: Superfund

 The site is being addressed in four stages: immediate actions and three long-term remedial phases focusing on cleanup of the groundwater, source control, and the entire site.

-Immediate Actions: An alternate drinking water supply has been provided for personnel on the base.
-One drinking water well is being treated.
+Immediate Actions: An alternate drinking water supply was provided for personnel on the base.
 Contaminated sludges in old wastewater lagoons were excavated and treated in 1993.
 There have been two immediate actions taken for persons living on property adjacent to the base whose groundwater wells may have been impacted by VOCs coming from base sources.
 In one case, a family was connected to the Southern California Water Company so they would not be required to use groundwater from their residence well.
 In the other case, two families had carbon filtered systems installed on their wells to remove VOCs.
 Polychlorinated biphenyl (PCB) impacted soil was removed from the Industrial Waste Disposal Area on base in late 1997.

 Groundwater Cleanup Actions: OU1 and OU2 address groundwater contamination at the Yermo Annex and Nebo Main Base, respectively.
 Both OUs were addressed in a single final ROD, dated April 1998.
 OU1 Yermo groundwater contamination exists as three separate dissolved VOC plumes.
 Three cleanup actions are in operation at OU1: a groundwater extraction and treatment system, and two air sparging/soil vapor extraction systems.
 The groundwater extraction and treatment system has recovered approximately 20 gallons of VOCs and the two air sparging/vapor extraction systems have recovered approximately 1,200 gallons of VOCs so far.
 OU2 Nebo groundwater has two separate dissolved VOC plumes: the Nebo north plume and the Nebo south plume.
 A groundwater extraction system has been installed at Nebo north and is actively working.
 At Nebo south, an air sparging/vapor extraction pilot test has been conducted and the system continues to operate.